hiteshpakhan/Project_1_Quote_Generator/README.md

 https://fonts.google.com/
-choose the favorite font and copy the selected style link and past that import line in the top of the css
+choose the favorite font and copy the selected style link and past that import line in the top of the css and add the font family to the css and other stuff